Yoshmut

-Yoshmut (يوشموت) was Ilkhanate prince and one of eldest sons of Hulagu.
-According to Dai Matsui and Daniel King, his name was of Christian Uyghur origin and ultimately derived from Sogdian word "ʿywšmbt" (cognate with دوشنبه).
+Yoshmut (يوشموت) was an Ilkhanate prince and one of the eldest sons of Hulagu.
+According to Dai Matsui and Daniel King, his name was of Christian Uyghur origin and ultimately derived from the Sogdian word "ʿywšmbt" (cognate with دوشنبه).

 Life

 He was born to Hulagu and his concubine Nogachin Aghachi, a lady of Chinese of Khitan origin from camp of Qutui Khatun in Mongolia.
 One of the three eldest sons of Hulagu, he accompanied his father with Abaqa in his Nizari campaign in Persia from 1253.

 Under Hulagu

 His first assignment was subjugation of Mayyafaraqin with Sontai Noyan and Ilga Noyan of Jalairs in 1259 after Hulagu's conquest of Diyar Bakr.
 However Ayyubid malik of the city al-Kamil Muhammad resisted Yoshmut for a while, despite reinforcements from Mosul sent by Badr al-Din Lu'lu'.
 This angered Hulagu who recalled Yoshmut after 10 months.
 City held until April 1260 when al-Kamil finally surrendered to Mongol army.
 Turned over to Hulagu's camp in Tell Bashir, al-Kamil was forced to eat his own flesh.
 After Mayyafaraqin, Yoshmut was sent to Mardin, which was ruled by Artuqid bey Al-Sa'id Najm al-Din Ghazi I. Mardin resisted the siege for over 8 months until death of Najm al-Din.
 New bey Qara Arslan surrendered castle to Yoshmut and accepted Ilkhanate overlordship.
 Nevertheless, angry Hulagu reprimanded Yoshmut for his inability and banned him from the army that was going to battle Golden Horde in 1262.
 Despite all, before his death in 1265, Hulagu appointed his sons Abaqa to viceroyalty of Khorasan and Yoshmut to Azerbaijan, Arran, Shirvan and in general march of Derbent.
 Yoshmut arrived at Derbent on 16 February 1265, a week after his father's death.